-Historians cannot agree on the number of people who were martyred and tortured for their efforts to uphold Bible truth, but estimates range from 50,000,000 to 120,000,000 Christian Saints.
+Historians cannot agree on the number of people who were martyred and tortured for their efforts to uphold Bible truth, but estimates are around 50,000,000 Christian Saints.
 These men, women and children lost their lives during the period of Papal domination.
 Almost all this persecuting was done at the hand of secular governments which subserved the designs of the Papal Church.

 The period of the sixteenth century proved different however.
 Sickened by the corruptions and excesses of the Papacy, many rulers and monarchs embraced the Protestant Reformation and were no longer vassals of the Papacy obeying its commands; thus in a number of European countries, the arm of flesh was not available to carry out the Roman Church’s dictates.
 This situation naturally alarmed the Roman Catholic Church.
 The Papacy was not accustomed to this circumstance; therefore, it discerned that a new methodology had to be devised in order to counter the rapid spread of the Reformation engulfing Europe.
 Germany, Switzerland, Holland, Scandinavia, Britain and other countries all generally accepted the messages of the Reformers.